kirkwat/senior-design-tutoring-app/README.md

 ### API Routes

+The API routes below can be tested using this [Postman collection](/backend/api.postman_collection.json).

 | Action | Method | Endpoint | Body | Description |
 | --- | --- | --- | --- | --- |
 | Register | POST | /register | `user` (string), `pwd` (string), `name` (string), `role` (`user` or `tutor`) | Creates a new user. |